Samfundet/Samfundet/docs/testing/testing_general.md

 make test
 ```

-to make RubyCop inspect the code, which will check for style warnings.
+to make RuboCop inspect the code, which will check for style warnings.

 ## Code coverage